AKIvan/akivan.github.io/_posts/2021-02-09-Multi-Region-Cross-Account-CodePipeline.md

 ### CloudFormation

-Back to the cloudformation template
+Back to the cloudformation template.
-From the resource perspective we will start with defining the CodeBuild service
+From the resource perspective we will start with defining the CodeBuild service.
+Note here that we are using this build for out template and as mention above, we need to create environment variables for each region/S3 bucket where we going to deploy it.

     BuildProject:
         Type: AWS::CodeBuild::Project